QCD axion from chiral gauge theories: GUT-motivated QCD axion model

 Let us comment on the choice of $(a,b,c)$ in eq.~\eqref{eq:MGUT for PQ > GUT}, eq.~\eqref{eq:MGUT for PQ < GUT}, and eq.~\eqref{eq:phi from MPQ}.
 To evaluate $M_{\rm GUT}$ and $\phi$, we have the following six choices for $(a,b,c)$: \begin{itemize} \item $(a,b,c) = (1,2,1)$ \item $(a,b,c) = (1,2,2)$ \item $(a,b,c) = (2,3,2)$ \item $(a,b,c) = (2,3,3)$ \item $(a,b,c) = (3,1,3)$ \item $(a,b,c) = (3,1,1)$ \end{itemize} The different choices of $(a,b)$ in eq.~\eqref{eq:MGUT for PQ > GUT} and eq.~\eqref{eq:MGUT for PQ < GUT} may lead to different $M_{\rm GUT}$ and we expect the effect of this difference should be similar to the threshold correction from the particles at the GUT scale.
 Also the effect of the difference between the choices of $c$ should be similar to the threshold corrections at the PQ breaking scale.
 In our analysis, we are agnostic about the threshold correction, and we estimate an uncertainty of threshold correction from the difference among the choices of $(a,b,c)$.
-We will see that the choice of $(a,b,c)$ affects the estimation of the proton lifetime in section \ref{sec:proton decay}.

-At the end of this subsection, we show the GUT breaking VEV $\sigma$ as a function of the axion decay constant $f_a$ in figure \ref{fig:fa_vs_VEV}.
-Here we estimate the GUT scale as $\alpha_a(M_{\rm GUT}) = \alpha_b(M_{\rm GUT})$ for $(a,b) = (1,2),~(2,3),~(3,1)$, and take $c$ to be higher PQ breaking scale in the choice of $(a,b)$.
-Then, the red, blue, and green curves in figure \ref{fig:fa_vs_VEV} indicate the results for $(a,b,c) = (1,2,2)$, $(2,3,3)$, and $(3,1,3)$, respectively.
-In the case of $M_{\rm PQ} > M_{\rm GUT}$, this is the same as the minimal SU(5) GUT.
-Therefore, the GUT breaking VEV $\sigma$ is independent of $f_a$.
-On the other hand, in the case of $M_{\rm PQ} < M_{\rm GUT}$, the GUT breaking VEV $\sigma$ becomes larger for lower $f_a$.
-The behavior of $\sigma$ connects smoothly including in the case of $M_{\rm PQ}\simeq M_{\rm GUT}$.
-See appendix~\ref{sec:holomorphic} for the details of the derivation of the GUT breaking VEV $\sigma$.
-For each curve, there is a lowerbound on $f_a$ to avoid the appearance of a Landau pole below the GUT scale.
-See also a discussion in section \ref{sec:proton decay}.